barbazul/1kfa/mod_guide_player.md

 This guide will teach you how to do those things.

-### Character creation - Fitting the fiction
+### Your Character: A Scrappy Adventurer

-1kFA is a game about **building** up a character, who starts as a **scrappy adventurer** and grows to become someone who can make the most meaningful change in the world.
+1kFA is a game about **building up** a character, who starts as a **scrappy adventurer** and grows to become someone whose impact on their world is epic.

 During character creation, you will get to determine all aspects of your character's history, social and economic circumstances, and personality.